Top Vitamins for Joint Health: Relieve Winter Stiffness and Pain Naturally

 Glucosamine and Chondroitin

-Studies have found that people who don’t consume enough antioxidants are at risk of joint discomfort and chronic issues like arthritis [6].
+Studies suggest that people who do not get enough antioxidants may be at higher risk for joint discomfort and chronic conditions [6].

 Omega-3 Fatty Acids